Pranav3536/EV-Market-Analysis-for-AtliQ-Motors/README.md

 ### 🏠 Home Page

 Introduces the project and provides a simple navigation experience.
-Users can quickly access the Executive Overview, Maker Analysis, and State Analysis dashboards.
+Users can quickly access the Executive Overview, Maker Analysis and State Analysis dashboards.

 ### 📈 Executive Overview

-Displays key business KPIs such as Total EV Sales, Total Vehicle Sales, EV Penetration, and Total Manufacturers.
-It also highlights yearly sales trends, vehicle category performance, and overall market growth.
+Displays key business KPIs such as Total EV Sales, Total Vehicle Sales, EV Penetration and Total Manufacturers.
+It also highlights yearly sales trends, vehicle category performance and overall market growth.

 ### 🏭 Maker Analysis

-Focuses on EV manufacturer performance by comparing market share, yearly sales, fiscal year trends, and manufacturer rankings.
+Focuses on EV manufacturer performance by comparing market share, yearly sales, fiscal year trends and manufacturer rankings.
 It helps identify the leading players in the Indian EV market.

 ### 📍 State Analysis